Last Updated on March 9, 2025

 By Jim Ferri

-Ireland’s West Coast – from Killarney in the south up past Donegal in the north – encompasses some of the most beautiful and dramatic landscapes in the country.
-For many travelers, it’s iconic Ireland.
+Ireland’s West Coast—from Killarney in the south up past Donegal in the north—encompasses some of the country’s most beautiful and dramatic landscapes.
+For many travelers, it is an iconic Ireland.

 But it’s not just the landscape that makes this drive a favorite with travelers worldwide.
 The area is rich in history, culture, music, and, best of all, the welcoming nature of the Irish themselves.

-I’ve visited Ireland’s west coast several times.
-Yet I still feel myself being drawn back, again and again.
+I’ve visited Ireland’s west coast several times, yet I still feel myself being drawn back repeatedly.
 It’s just that intoxicating.

 The best way to see Ireland’s West Coast is by car since it provides flexibility.
 There’s so much to do and see in a relatively small area.
-Plus your car will allow you to veer off the beaten path, which you’ll continuously want to do.
-And you can stay at less-costly B&Bs and hotels outside of the popular tourist spots.
+Plus, your vehicle will allow you to veer off the beaten path, which you’ll continuously want to do.
+You can also stay at less costly B&Bs and hotels outside popular tourist spots.
 If you haven’t taken a long road trip like this before, we can help you with the planning.

 Planning a Tour of Ireland’s West Coast By Car

 A few years ago, the Irish Tourism folks craftily developed a tour of its entire west coast.
-It begins (or ends, depending on your perspective) at the border with Northern Ireland in the north and just outside Cork in the south.
+Depending on your perspective, it begins (or ends) at the border with Northern Ireland in the north and just outside Cork in the south.

-They baptized this 1,550+ mile (2500km) ribbon of road the “Wild Atlantic Way” and sign-posted the entire drive.
-They also developed all sorts of materials to help travelers discover the little gems they’ll find all along the way.
+They baptized this 1,550+ mile (2500km) ribbon of the road, the “Wild Atlantic Way,” and signposted the entire drive.
+They also developed various materials to help travelers discover the little gems they’ll find all along the way.

-Although the Wild Atlantic Way is well worth following, few people will drive its entire length.
+Although the Wild Atlantic Way is worth following, few people will drive its entire length.

-However, you can see the most iconic places on Ireland’s west coast with the tour outlined below.
-This tour starts in Killarney and its iconic Ring of Kerry and ends north of Donegal.
+However, the tour outlined below will allow you to see the most iconic places on Ireland’s west coast.
+This tour starts in Killarney and its iconic Ring of Kerry (map) and ends north of Donegal.

 First, Select Your Arrival Airport

-If you’re flying into Ireland, you have your choice of two international airports: Dublin in the east or Shannon on Ireland’s west coast.
+If you’re flying into Ireland, you can choose two international airports: Dublin in the east or Shannon on Ireland’s west coast.
 I suggest renting your car at the airport to make things easier.
-Also, if you return it to the same airport it will likely save you some money.
+Also, returning it to the same airport will save you money.

 Shannon is an 80+-mile drive to Killarney, roughly a two-hour drive.
-After seeing Killarney and the Ring of Kerry, however, you’ll be back-tracking back past Shannon to continue your drive.
-At the end of your trip to Donegal, if you return your rental to Shannon, the 169 mile- drive (272 km) will take about three hours.
-(While you’re in the Shannon area, you may want to attend the Bunratty Castle Medieval Banquet.
+However, after seeing Killarney and the Ring of Kerry, you’ll backtrack past Shannon to continue your drive.
+At the end of your trip to Donegal, if you return your rental to Shannon, the 169-mile- drive (272 km) will take about three hours.
+(While in the Shannon area, you may want to attend the Bunratty Castle Medieval Banquet.
 It’s a great evening of fun and food in a 15th-century castle.)

-From Dublin, the 195-mile (315 km) to Killarney takes approximately 3½ hours.
-The return trip from Donegal to Dublin, a distance of 135 miles (217 km), is also about three hours.
+The 195-mile (315 km) trip from Dublin to Killarney takes approximately 3½ hours.
+The return trip from Donegal to Dublin, 135 miles (217 km), takes about three hours.

-On each of the trips, you’ll be on well-maintained roads, which will give you time to begin to get accustomed to driving on the left side of the road.
+On each trip, you’ll be on well-maintained roads, giving you time to begin to get accustomed to driving on the left side of the road.

 (Be aware that the times given below are only the estimated driving times.
-They do not take into account the time you may spend visiting sites along the way.)
+They do not consider the time you may spend visiting sites along the way.)

 Day 1 and 2: Killarney and the Ring of Kerry